projscale/saforia/README.md

 - Preferences: on Linux/Wayland you can enable “Mask sensitive content” to keep secrets hidden on platforms where capture blocking isn’t reliable.
 - Backup: export/import saved postfixes to a JSON file; optional passphrase uses Argon2id + ChaCha20‑Poly1305.
 - Clipboard: set auto‑clear seconds (0 = off).
 After copying, clipboard is cleared after the delay.
+ - Hold to reveal: press and hold the Reveal button to momentarily show a generated password; release to hide.

 ## Build (Desktop)
 - Prereqs: Node 18+, Rust stable, Tauri 2 toolchain.